-Google Correlate – Keyword Research Tool Part of Trends
+Google Trends 2021 – Keyword Research Tool Correlate Discontinued in 2019

-Google Correlate was discontinued at the end of 2019, that’s nearly 2 years ago
+Google Correlate was discontinued at the end of 2019, that’s over 2 years ago

 Got a quick question?
 Schedule a free 20 minute Discovery Call in my online diary.